 All elementary Montessori albums cover both lower elementary and upper elementary – ages 6-12.
 AMI Montessori albums do not have a distinct line between the two overlapping sub-planes.
 Please note: there are no 6-9 and 9-12 albums – all albums are ages 6-12, including everything for ages 6-12.

-Purchase the albums individually, add individual support albums with online discussion community access, or sign up for the “course” and get all albums and all support for one low cost.
+Purchase the albums individually, add individual support albums with online discussion community access, or sign up for the “course” and get all albums, videos and all support for one low cost.

 ● Mathematics – Mathematics sample – Mathematics Scope and Sequence

 ● Geometry – Geometry sample – Geometry Scope and Sequence

 ● Geography (earth sciences) – Geography sample – Geography Scope and Sequence